-Drug town no more.
 During the holidays, this pulsing town shimmers with vitality and artsy lighting.
 Tree canopies shine with ornaments and giant 3D figures twirl along Medellín River and dance above a carnival-like sidewalk stuffed with food stalls and lively decor.
-The winter transformation is breathtaking — it will warm your heart because it’s simply dashing.
+The winter transformation is breathtaking; it will warm your heart because it’s simply dashing.

-Mmm.
-The fresh aroma of toasted almonds and glogg swaying through this charming river town, which is illuminated all season long is a must-see.
-Five million lights glitter across the buildings and upon the 700 Christmas trees at Liseberg Amusement Park’s Christmas Market.
-Choirs singing along the three-kilometer Lane of Light leading to the harbor will put any Grinch in a jolly spirit.
+The fresh aroma of toasted almonds and glogg swaying through this charming river town, which is illuminated all season long, is a must-see.
+Five million lights glitter across the buildings and over the 700 Christmas trees at Liseberg Amusement Park’s Christmas Market.
+Choirs singing along the three-kilometer Lane of Light, which leads to the harbor, will put any Grinch in a jolly spirit.

 Hong Kong, China

-Bundled in colorful lights, many malls in Hong Kong enjoy competing with each other when it comes to showing off their decorating skills.
+Bundled in colorful lights, many malls in Hong Kong enjoy competing with each other when it comes to showing off decorating skills.
 Better yet, the downtown skyline sparkles with bright lights and Christmas tunes.
-The city center, crowned by a Swarovski crystal tree, bustles with carolers, and Victoria Harbor is fantastically lit.
-Be sure to hang around for Chinese New Year festivities including fireworks and more cheery action.
+The city center, crowned by a Swarovski crystal tree, bustles with carolers, and the nearby Victoria Harbor is fantastically lit.
+Be sure to hang around for Chinese New Year festivities, which includes fireworks and more cheery action.
 Bonus points.

 Since 1984, Singapore has been celebrating December 25th in the tropics with an annual Christmas light-up in its main shopping district.
 Orchard Road is the heart of it all, where illuminated lights hang above the streets, Christmas trees reach out to the skies, and businesses fight for the title of best dressed.
 At the season’s peak, Orchard Road is infused with a week of music, performances, and decorated floats.